 I went to the people they recommended and repeated the process.
 “I’m not expecting a job, I’d just like to learn more about what you do and what’s necessary to be successful in your line of work.”
 More fact-finding questions, and then the same close.
 “Thanks for your time.
 Is there someone else you’d recommend I talk with to learn more?”

 Never put them on the spot

-Throughout this process you’re creating a network of people who’re rooting for you because you never put them on the spot.
+Throughout this process you’re creating a network of people who are rooting for you because you never put them on the spot.
 This is really important – promise you’re not going to ask for a job, and keep your promise.
 Eventually you’re going to run into someone who’s going to say, “You know, I don’t have anything for you but So-and-So is looking for somebody with your skill set.
 You should give him/her a call.”
 Now – especially if this contact is willing to make an introduction – you’ve got a warm lead.
 There’s nothing like it to keep you encouraged and keep your sanity intact.

-Gradually through my interviews I saw a pattern beginning to develop in the things that grabbed my attention.
-Even though I’d been considering changing careers, getting out of marketing and possibly going back into teaching/training or a greater focus on writing, what kept catching my eye was social media marketing.
+Gradually through my informational interviews I saw a pattern beginning to develop in the things that grabbed my attention.
+Even though I’d been considering changing careers, getting out of marketing and possibly going back into teaching/training or a greater focus on writing, what kept catching my eye was content marketing.
 I’d already been in traditional marketing for years and thought I’d had enough.
-Suddenly I wanted to stay in the same field, but with a new focus.
+Suddenly I wanted to stay in the same field but with a new focus.
 Funny thing is, it was a serendipitous alignment of what I’d already been doing and the career change I thought I wanted.
 The next job I landed gave me the opportunity to do a lot of these things.